-There will be Fair trade stalls during the month of October.
+The next Fair trade stall is during the month of January.

 Those who already use parish envelopes at St. Dunstan’s would you please collect an important letter from the back of the church and return the requested information as soon as possible.
 This includes Gift Aid and non gift aid parishioners using envelopes.
 Thank you for your continuing generous support.

-On Thursday mornings after 10.00 a.m.
-Mass.
-Why not join us for morning coffee in the Sacristy.
-Tea or coffee and a chat and some gossip, what else could you wish for.
+On Thursday mornings after Mass why not join us for tea or coffee and a chat and some gossip, what else could you wish for.